rzhlm/IUBH-habittracker/docs/stipulations.md

 -  [ ] min 5 preloaded (w & d) habits, with min 4 weeks of data
 -  [ ] creation date + date/time of task completion

+- [ ] add notice to use winterminal, not console

 # UI flow
 ```mermaid